Austyns/sqlite-to-json-python/README.md

 # select all the tables from the database
 cursor.execute("SELECT name FROM sqlite_master WHERE type='table';")
 tables = cursor.fetchall()
-# for each of the tables , select all the records from the table
+# for each of the tables , select all the records from the table and write to json file (table_name.json file)
 for table_name in tables:
 		# table_name = table_name[0]
 		print table_name['name']